nickrallison/obs-std/test_vaults/reference_linked_noself/rust_toowned_function.md

 ## Conclusion

 `ToOwned` thus serves as a powerful component in Rust's abstraction arsenal, allowing for flexible conversion between borrowed and owned types.
-By implementing this trait, it becomes possible to handle data in a more generic fashion without tying down to specific cloning implementations, allowing Rust programs to be more modular and reusable.
-This trait effectively underpins Rust's efficient memory management capabilities, ensuring safety without sacrificing performance.
+By implementing this [[rust_traits.md|trait]], it becomes possible to handle data in a more generic fashion without tying down to specific cloning implementations, allowing Rust programs to be more modular and reusable.
+This [[rust_traits.md|trait]] effectively underpins Rust's efficient memory management capabilities, ensuring safety without sacrificing performance.